swans-one/django-kittens/README.rst

 for distribution.
 It accompanies the presentation given at this `Code & Supply: Django PGH Meetup`_.

+This project has also been used to demonstrate usage of git and github at a Code & Supply StarterSeries event.

 .. _`Code & Supply: Django PGH Meetup`: http://www.meetup.com/Pittsburgh-Code-Supply/events/223471063/

 .. _`/r/aww/`: http://www.reddit.com/r/aww